NiclO1337/pp3-dream-achiever/README.md

 ### Fast re-use

 In order to make this a truly useful tool, the fast re-use feature was implemented.
 Right after the results the user can choose to try another calculation immediately.
-This makes the application much faster to use and re-use.
-This makes it a lot more user friendly.
+This makes the application much faster to use and re-use, and makes it a lot more user friendly.

 <details><summary>Screenshot of the fast re-use feature</summary> <p align="left"><img src="https://res.cloudinary.com/dmntcacug/image/upload/v1700236020/feature-fast-reuse_a1jyjk.jpg" alt="Picture of the fast re-use feature" width="600"/></p> </details>